Updated September 21, 2020

-Guelph, Ont., July 8, 2020—Parts of Wyndham and Macdonell streets will close for two months starting Friday, July 10 until Labour Day to maximize the economic recovery efforts of the Downtown Guelph Business Association’s dining district.
+From Friday, July 10 until Monday, November 30 parts of Wyndham and Macdonell streets have become a pedestrian zone to maximize the economic recovery efforts of the Downtown Guelph Business Association’s dining district.

 Public safety is the priority, and outdoor patios need to comply with public health requirements and provincial orders, including maintaining physical distancing and wearing masks when entering a business.

 “We’re thrilled the recent success of the dining district will continue and want to remind people that most roads in Downtown Guelph remain open,” said Marty Williams, executive director of the DGBA.
 “Whether you visit by bus, car, bike or on foot, you can easily access your favourite restaurant or shop.”

 The following streets will be closed to all vehicle traffic from Friday July 10 at 8 a.m. until Tuesday, December 1 at 7 a.m.:

 - Wyndham Street between Carden Street and just north of Macdonell Street

 - Macdonell Street between the Macdonell parking lot and just east of Wyndham Street